JamesYang568/CryptoClassification/README.md

  5. You really can understand the meanings simply through its name.

 ## Acknowledgment
- This work is complete by author and his team.
+ This work is completed by author and his team.
  Thanks our professor XiangGuangLi.
  Thanks my friends MoLi and Matthew.